-- Identify normal and abnormal values for neonatal vital signs
+- The participant will be able to identify at least two normal and at least two abnormal values for neonatal vital signs.

-- Identify normal and abnormal values for neonatal laboratory measurements
+- The participant will be able to identify at least two normal and at least two abnormal values for neonatal laboratory measurements

-- Select an appropriate therapeutic plan of action based on neonatal vital signs and laboratory measurements
+- The participant will be able to outline an appropriate therapeutic plan of action based on neonatal vital signs and laboratory measurements.

 |0-15 Minutes||Background, review of learner outcomes|